Zambia Forestry College

+The Zambia Forestry College (ZFC) is a government-run educational institution in Kitwe, Zambia, providing training in environmental sciences and natural resource management.
+The college is well known for its apiaries and training for beekeepers.

+History

-The Zambia Forestry College (ZFC) was established in 1949 to provide technical training in forestry.
+It was established in 1949 to provide technical training in forestry.
 In the same year, it produced the first forest guards.

 In the following year, Forest Rangers were trained.
 The college has since been growing to cope with the changing demand for natural resource trained staff.
 By 1963, over 300 Forest Rangers (Certificate holders) and Forest Guards had been trained.

 Training for Foresters (Diploma holders) commenced in 1963 with nine students.
 By the end of 1977, 131 male Foresters and one female Forester completed their training.
 The college has now been upgraded with equipment, facilities and staff.